Lena Jeger, Baroness Jeger: Early life

-She was born Lena May Chivers in Yorkley, Gloucestershire.
+She was born Lena May Chivers in Wood Green, Middlesex.
 Her father was a postman.
 She was educated at Southgate County School in north London, and read English and French at Birkbeck College, University of London.
 She was vice-president of the National Union of Students.
 She joined the civil service in 1936, initially in HM Customs & Excise.

 During the Second World War she worked at the Ministry of Information and the Foreign Office.
 A fluent Russian speaker, she edited the British Ally, a newspaper published by the British government in the Soviet Union.

 She also worked at the British Embassy in Moscow.
 In 1948, she married Dr Santo Jeger, a general practitioner by profession, who had been Member of Parliament for St Pancras South East since the 1945 UK general election.
-She left the civil service in 1949, and worked for The Manchester Guardian from 1951 to 1955.
+She left the civil service in 1949, and worked for The Manchester Guardian from 1951 to 1954.

 Political career

 Jeger was elected to the St. Pancras Borough Council (1945–59) and the London County Council (1952–55), on which she represented Holborn and St Pancras South.
 Her husband died in 1953 and she was selected as Labour's candidate in the resultant by-election in Holborn and St Pancras South.
 She won the by-election, held on her birthday, by 1,976 votes, slightly increasing the Labour majority.
-She just retained her seat at the 1955 general election by 931 votes, but lost the seat to the Conservatives in the 1959 general election by 656 votes, losing to Geoffrey Johnson Smith.
+She just retained her seat at the 1955 general election by 931 votes, but lost the seat to the Conservatives in the 1959 general election by 656 votes, losing to Geoffrey Johnson-Smith.

 After a period working for The Guardian, she regained her seat in the 1964 general election.
 The seat was renamed Camden, Holborn and St Pancras South in 1974, and she retained it until the 1979 general election.
 Despite the Conservative election victory, her seat was retained by Labour's Frank Dobson.

 Jeger served on the Labour Party's National Executive Committee from 1968 until 1980, becoming chair in 1979.
 Following her retirement from the House of Commons she was created a life peer as Baroness Jeger, of St Pancras in Greater London, on 11 July 1979.
 In the House of Lords, she served as opposition spokesman on health, and then on social security.

 She was chairman of the party in 1979 to 1980, and was the first peer to take the chair at the Labour party conference, at Blackpool in September 1980.
 She continued to write occasional pieces for The Guardian from 1964 to 2003, particularly obituaries.

 Frank Dobson said of her career, "She pursued causes which may have become fashionable now, but were highly controversial when she espoused them."
 Jeger believed that MPs should "give a lead to public opinion and not always follow it."